windwp/windline.nvim/README.md

 ```

 # Colors
-windline use a terminal color.
+Windline use a terminal color.
 It generate from your colorscheme terminal.
 Every time you change colorschemes it will be generate a new colors to map
 with your colorscheme

 ![demo](./assets/demo/demo_colorscheme.gif)

-color name is use to define component and animation
+Color name is use to define component and animation

 ``` lua
 -- sample